OMIndependent/quswan/src/liveblogs/tob/tob63.md

 Heading down to the beach, there's a man fixing a boat...

 I head under the boardwalk and rescue another Katz!
-He gives us <strong>Laughing Glasses</strong> as a reward!
+He gives us **Laughing Glasses** as a reward!

 The beach city here looks so vast...

-Our expedition crew comes back with a new recipe: <strong>Wyvern Tendon Stew!</strong>
+Our expedition crew comes back with a new recipe: **Wyvern Tendon Stew!**

 A soldier doesn't know about Grimoirh, but mentions fishing bait.